-According to a survey done by Bain & Company, by 2022, 40% of all physicians in the US will have had a telemedicine system installed into their offices.
+According to a survey done by Bain & Company, by 2022, 40% of all physicians in the US will have had a telemedicine system installed in their offices.
 Estimates further show that 35% will also leverage remote patient monitoring to streamline the way they provide care to patients.
-The increasing trend of using remote patient monitoring and telemedicine paves the way to the materialization of affordable home-based care.
+The increasing trend of using remote patient monitoring and telemedicine paves the way for the materialization of affordable home-based care.
 Primary care physicians are among the first to embrace advanced technology because it has proven viable results with minimal costs in patients with risk factors such as chronic diseases.

 Skyrocketing interest in healthcare applications

 The core benefit of telemedicine is that it offers physicians and patients the possibility to connect from a distance.
-Given that increasingly more people are using mobile apps of all sorts and kinds for different purposes, chances are that telemedicine will manage to earn a worthy spot among the mobile landscape.
+Given that increasingly more people are using mobile apps of all sorts and kinds for different purposes, chances are that telemedicine will manage to earn a worthy spot in the mobile landscape.
 The healthcare industry is becoming more open to investing in innovation and enabling customized services that add business value.
-One example is US-based AliveCor Kardia that is capable of taking an EKG in as little as 30 seconds.
+One example is US-based AliveCor Kardia which is capable of taking an EKG in as little as 30 seconds.
 The results are delivered straight to the smartphone of the patient.

 Decentralization of legacy health systems

 Telemedicine is enabling healthcare professionals to migrate from large, legacy complexes to community-based practices where advanced technology is easier to implement.
 The younger generation is savvier when it comes to using apps.
 They’re also more open to acknowledging and embracing the benefits.
 The flexibility of remote healthcare will sooner or later lead to decentralization in services, opening new doors for practitioners interested in launching their own telemedicine practices.